-If the College remains open, employees are urged to use their good judgment, as conditions can vary widely from one location to another.
-An employee unable to report for work due to inclement weather may apply annual leave time if available.
-If sufficient annual leave time is not available, this absence will be treated as an unpaid day.
+Employees are urged to use their good judgment if they are expected to report, as conditions can vary widely from one location to another.
+An employee unable to report for work due to inclement weather may apply annual leave if available.
+If sufficient annual leave time is not available this absence will be treated as an unpaid day.